 Standing Out from the Crowd: A New, Multidimensional Approach to Researcher Profiles

 The 2018/19 Continuing Education Committee offered the following courses to 228 attendees on May 3 and May 4, 2019.

 CE100 Advanced Searching Techniques and Advanced Strategy Design, Instructors: Julie Glanville, MCLIP, associate director, York Health Economics Consortium, University of York, York, United Kingdom, and Carol Lefebvre, HonFCLIP, independent information consultant, Lefebvre Associates, Oxford, United Kingdom

-The online itinerary planner (sponsored by Wolters Kluwer) allowed attendees to peruse programs and events online.
-Complimentary WiFi was available throughout the Hyatt Regency Atlanta courtesy of The JAMA Network.
-Live streaming was available on Twitter using the hashtag #MLANET18, and volunteer bloggers, the Local Assistance Committee, and the 2018 National Program Committee contributed to the official meeting blog with meeting tips, announcements, and more.
+The online itinerary planner, sponsored by Wolters Kluwer, allowed attendees to peruse programs and events online.
+Complimentary WiFi was available throughout the Hyatt Regency Chicago, excluding the exhibit hall, courtesy of the JAMA Network.
+Live streaming was available on Twitter using the hashtag #MLANET19, and volunteer bloggers, the Local Assistance Committee, and the 2019 National Program Committee contributed to the official meeting blog with meeting tips, announcements, and more.
 For those seeking new jobs and prospective employers, the Job Placement Center was open from Saturday through Tuesday, and the MLA Resume Clinic was available Saturday through Monday.
-The Hall of Exhibits was open Saturday evening through Monday.
+The Hall of Exhibits was open Saturday through Monday.

 (Return to Top)